 The Curry County Public Transit Service District entered into a cooperative agreement with Curry Public Transit, Inc. (CPTI).
 Curry Public Transit, Inc. is a non-profit corporation formed on March 6, 2006 for the purpose of providing public transit services in Curry County.
 CPTI is responsible for maintaining a level of transit services (routes, scheduling, and charters) as prescribed by the District.
 CPTI is responsible for the daily operations of the transit system including staffing, maintenance of vehicles, and financial management (payment of bills, receipt of revenue, preparation of financial statements, etc.).
 The District provides oversight on CPTI's performance and compliance with the level of service set by the District.
-The Cooperative Agreement between Curry County Public Transit Service District (District), Curry County, and CPTI describes the duties and responsibilities of the respective parties.
+The Cooperative Agreement between Curry County Public Transit Service District (District), Curry County (County), and Curry Public Transit, Inc. (CPTI) describes the duties and responsibilities of the respective parties.
 Curry County provides daily operational support services for the District including administrative, legal, treasury, accounting and audit support without receiving compensation from the District.
 The District Governing Body costs are also supported by the County.
 The District is allowed \$2,000 per year from the ODOT STF grant to help pay for the annual audit.
-ODOT considers the County and the District to CPTI.
-For the year ended June 30, 2021, the District paid \$65,700 to CPTI for services.
+ODOT considers the County and the District as the same entity and all transit grant funds received by the County are passed through to the District to CPTI.
+For the year ended June 30, 2020, the district paid \$67,700 to CPTI for services.